adamcharnock/django-su/README.rst

 And that should be it!

 Please see ``example`` application.
 This application is used to manually test the functionalities of this package.
 This also serves as a good example.

-You need only Django 1.4 or above to run that.
-It might run on older versions but that is not tested.
+``django-su`` requires Django 1.4 or above.
+Older versions *may* work but are untested.

 External dependencies (optional, but recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you install these two apps the enhance user experience:
+The following apps are optional but will enhance the user experience:

-* The 'login su' form will render using `django admin forms`_
+* The 'login su' form will render using `django-form-admin`_
-* The user selection widget will render using `django ajax selects`_
+* The user selection widget will render using `django-ajax-selects`_

-Note that `django ajax selects`_ requires the following settings:
+Note that `django-ajax-selects`_ requires the following settings:

 .. code-block:: python